 Judy N. Boyes, Q.C.

-Judy is an experienced litigator, practicing primarily as a family law lawyer close to 40 years.
+Judy is an experienced litigator, practicing primarily in family law now for more than 40 years.
 In addition to her experience in Court, Judy is a trained mediator, arbitrator and collaborative lawyer.
-In her practice now, she makes use of these dispute resolution methods, to achieve fair and reasonable solutions for her clients, using the Courts only where necessary.
+In her practice she makes use of these dispute resolution methods to achieve fair and reasonable solutions for her clients, using the Courts only where necessary.

 Judy advises clients on matrimonial property issues including complex corporate matters, family trusts, professional practices and business and pension valuations and on significant financial issues, including spousal and child support.
 In addition, Judy represents clients in estate litigation and in legal professional liability matters.

 Judy has appeared as counsel in all levels of Court in Alberta, including the Provincial Court of Alberta, the Court of Queen’s Bench and the Court of Appeal.
 She has been retained as an expert in family law to provide legal advice on the Matrimonial Property Act of Alberta in other jurisdictions, including internationally, and as well to provide expert evidence in legal professional liability matters.

 Judy was appointed Queen’s Counsel in 2000.
 She is continually chosen as a leading family law lawyer by her peers for inclusion in Lexpert, a legal directory, and in Best Lawyers in Canada.
 In 2019 she was named Lawyer of the Year in Family Law by Best Lawyers.
 She is also recognized in the Martindale Hubbell Legal Directory.